 As Miguel Ruiz wrote in The Four Agreements: A Practical Guide to Personal Freedom, “If others tell us something we make assumptions, and if they don’t tell us something we make assumptions to fulfill our need to know and to replace the need to communicate.
 Even if we hear something and we don’t understand we make assumptions about what it means and then believe the assumptions.
 We make all sorts of assumptions because we don’t have the courage to ask questions.”

 More times than not, nothing people say or do is about you.
 When you remove the assumption that something is about you, you stop taking it personally and open the door for honest communication.

 Projection involves projecting undesirable feelings or emotions onto someone else, rather than admitting to or dealing with the unwanted feelings.
 When you project your feelings onto another person, you give your voice to the other person and create a scenario that may not actually exist.

-For example, if you have done something to a friend for which you feel guilty, your friend may not agree with your feelings or be upset with you, but you project your guilt onto that person and then believe he or she is angry at you.
+For example, if you have done something to a friend for which you feel guilty, your friend may not be upset with you, but you project your guilt onto that person and then believe he or she is angry at you.
 Anything that person says or does leads you to believe he or she is acting from a place of anger and you respond to the imaginary situation.
 This is a distorted vision of reality that will undoubtedly create a communication issue.